Vayishlach: Genesis chapter 32

 Everett Fox translated Genesis 32:21: "For [Jacob] said to himself: I will wipe [the anger from] his face with the gift that goes ahead of my face; afterward, when I see his face, perhaps he will lift up my face!"
 Karen Armstrong wrote that Fox's translation preserved the "insistent diction" of the Hebrew, directing the reader to Jacob's imminent wrestling match, when Jacob would see God "face to face" (in the words of Genesis 32:31), and implying that the "faces" of God, Jacob, and Esau were all the same.
 Armstrong argued that by facing his brother, Jacob confronted the "face" of God, but also confronted himself.
 Jacob came to terms not only with his wronged brother, but with Jacob's inner Esau, the alter ego that Jacob hated and had tried to discard.
 Armstrong concluded that only by confronting the subconscious aspects of his personality that filled his waking self with fear and disgust could Jacob heal his internal conflict and experience God's healing power.

 Kselman cited the identification of the adversary as Divine as the chief difficulty with the story of Jacob wrestling with a mysterious adversary in Genesis 32:25–33.
 Kselman suggested that at an earlier level of the story, the opponent may have been some Canaanite god attempting to keep Jacob from entering the land.
 But Israel's monotheism did away with the possibility of supernatural adversaries to God.
 So the resulting text enigmatically has God both originate the quest of returning to Canaan in Genesis 31:3 and 13 and oppose the quest in Genesis 32:25–33.

 Everett Fox argued that the wrestling scene in Genesis 32:25–33 both symbolized and resolved beforehand Jacob's meeting with Esau in Genesis 33, much as William Shakespeare's prebattle dream scenes did in his plays Julius Caesar, Richard III, and Macbeth.
 The struggle motif, introduced in Genesis 25, returned in Genesis 32, but Fox argued that Jacob's whole life and personality were at stake, as despite his recent material successes, they were still under the pall of Esau's curse in Genesis 27:36.
 Fox concluded that the name change in Genesis 32:29 was central, suggesting both victory in the struggle and the emergence of a new power.

 Ephraim Speiser read the eerie encounter at Penuel in Genesis 32:25–33 to teach that no one may grasp God's complete design, which remains reasonable and just no matter who the chosen agent may be at any given point.

 Genesis chapter 33

-Tamar Elad-Appelbaum read the words of Genesis 33:14, "As for me, I will travel slowly," to teach that the proper way to live consists of self-restraint and deliberation.
+Rabbi Tamar Elad-Appelbaum reads the words of Genesis 33:14, "As for me, I will travel slowly", to teach that the proper way to live consists of self-restraint and deliberation.